At their best, medical exams for life insurance require a lot of hassle. At their worst, exams can be awkward and even painful.

 What is Accelerated Underwriting?

-When Less (Knowledge) Is More for Life Insurance
+When Less Is More for a Life Insurance Company

 If you’re young and healthy and you need a large term life insurance policy to protect your growing family, go with a fully underwritten policy which usually requires a health exam.